 Potential Jail Time: What to Expect for a First Offense

 In cases of High BAC, often referred to as “Super Drunk” offenses, the maximum jail time increases to 180 days.
 The courts view these cases more severely due to the heightened risk associated with high levels of intoxication.
 Similarly, if your DUI caused serious injury or death, the penalties escalate dramatically.
-A conviction for OWI causing serious injury can result in up to five years in prison, while OWI causing death is a felony punishable by up to 15 years or more.
+A conviction for OWI causing serious injury can result in up to 5 years in prison, while OWI causing death is a felony punishable by up to 15 years.

 License Suspension and Driving Restrictions